 Like the brain, the spinal cord is highly susceptible to injury in motorcycle accidents.
 Protective gear cannot protect our spinal cords from a harsh blow from landing on the pavement.
 Spinal cord injuries can occur when the spinal cord becomes fractured or severed in a motorcycle accident.
 The severity of the injury will depend on the location of the spinal cord damage.
 Typically, the higher up on the spine that the damage happens, the greater the limb function loss.
 For example, if a person’s spinal cord is fractured in the neck area, he or she will likely suffer limited movement from the neck down.
 When the lower spinal cord becomes injured, a person may only have paralysis of the legs.
 Our Boston paralysis injury attorneys can help.

 Not only are spinal cord injuries severely painful, but they can also impact a person’s ability to work and enjoy the activities he or she used to engage in before the accident.
 Spinal cord injuries can cause paraplegia or quadriplegia that requires long-term care, which can be expensive, especially over a person’s lifetime.
 Spinal injuries can cause significant financial burdens when a person can no longer return to work and needs to pay caretakers.
-The cost of caring for paraplegia or quadriplegia can quickly add up to 2 million dollars over a person’s lifetime.
-It can be difficult for families to pay for long-term care.
-Bringing a personal injury lawsuit with the help of a Massachusetts spinal cord injury lawyer is one way to recover enough compensation to pay for your or your loved one’s care.
+The cost of caring for paraplegia or quadriplegia can quickly add up to 2 million dollars over a person’s lifetime. it can be difficult for families to pay for long-term care.
+Bringing a personal injury lawsuit with the help of a Massachusetts spinal cord injury lawyer and Wakefield paralysis injury lawyer is one way to recover enough compensation to pay for your or your loved one’s care.

 Severe Burns and Road Rash